 Second Quality Remnants:

 Second Quality Fabric Remnant Rolls are short rolls of fabric, which have a defect in the woven fabric in them.
-These remnant rolls are cut out of the standard fabrics we sell, but from sections of the rolls that have some defects in them.
-These defects make them not good to use if you want to make cosmetic parts, which have perfect woven fabric in them, but can be used as the inner layers of your parts, or if you are making small parts and can cut around the defects.
+These remnant rolls are cut out of the standard fabrics we sell but from sections of the rolls that may have some defects in them.
+These defects make them not good to use if you want to make cosmetic parts, which have a perfect woven fabric in them but can be used as the inner layers of your parts, or if you are making small parts and can cut around the defects.
 These Second Quality Remnant Rolls are sold at 25% off of the retail price of that fabric.

 Web-Lock is a fabric stabilization process that is achieved by applying high heat and pressure to lock every filament of fabric together, ensuring perfect cosmetic and structural symmetry.
 Currently, this process is ONLY offered by Composite Envisions.
-You may have seen or tried stabilized fabrics in the past, but we've found that these existing products can often be too stiff to work with, require large volume orders with high costs, or simply aren't available in the fabric or time frame needed.
-All these reasons lead us to one solution - Web-Lock.
+You may have seen or tried stabilized fabrics in the past, but we’ve found that these existing products can often be too stiff to work with, require large volume orders with high costs, or aren’t available in the fabric or time frame needed.
+All these reasons lead us to one solution – Web-Lock.
 Web-Lock is the material that we believe solves all the current problems and exceeds the finished fabric performance on all levels.
 Web-Lock will help you improve your ease of manufacturing, saving you time and money.

 Advantages of Web-Lock

 Web-Lock is applied at Composite Envisions, allowing flexibility of coating options.
-Currently, Web-Lock has been applied to Carbon Fiber, Kevlar, Fiberglass and will be available on other composite fibers.
+Web-Lock has been applied to Carbon Fiber, Kevlar, Fiberglass and will be available on other composite fibers.